SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

     :param str enrollmentID: The ID of the enrollment.
     :param image data: The image of the request.
     :param string transactionID: The client generated transactionID.
+    :return: a status indicating success or error and in case of success the buffer ID.

+.. py:function:: getBuffer(enrollmentId, bufferId, data)
+    :noindex:

+    This service is used to get images of buffers.

+    **Authorization**: :todo:`To be defined`

+    :param str enrollmentID: The ID of the enrollment.
+	:param str bufferID: The ID of the buffer.
+    :param string transactionID: The client generated transactionID.
-    :return: a status indicating success or error and in case of success the matching enrollment list.
+    :return: a status indicating success or error and in case of success the image of the buffer.

 Attributes
 """"""